SamDuan/ml-from-scratch/README.md

 # ML under the hood

 ## About
-This repo is a collection of machine learning algorithms implementation from scratch, aiming to understand the theory and methods under the hood and connect them with what you learn from the textbook.
+This repo is a collection of machine learning algorithms implementation from scratch using Python, Scala and C++, aiming to understand the theory and methods under the hood, connect them with the textbook, and compare the performance across platforms.

 ## Table of Contents